Valid Reasons to Deny Rental Applications

 Second, some states and cities allow you to deny applications from renters with specific types of criminal history.
 While HUD recommends that you carefully consider whether or not the record in question has any bearing on their rental reliability, you are permitted to use this information for some of your decision-making.

-Just as there are legal reasons that you can deny an application, there are some aspects that you can never use to make your decision.
+Just as there are legal reasons that you can deny an application, there are some criteria that you can never use to make your decision.

 Specifically, the Fair Housing Laws forbid you from using discrimination based on any of the following protected classes to make your choice: